An all-in-one business management solution for all your business needs!

 Roles that don’t require a constant presence.

-With staggered shifts, various team members can start and finish their work at different times.
+With a Shift roster, staggered shifts allow various team members to start and finish their work at different times.
 Like one person may work from 6 a.m. to 2 p.m., while another may start from 2 p.m. and end at 10 p.m.
 With such a kind of flexible work arrangements, a company can save money, and cover more hours of the day by reducing the crowding in the office.

 Extends service hours, reduces rush hour traffic, and supports personal matters.